mark-wilson/tech-notes/data.md

 * What's underpinning all of the artificial intelligence that some think is the next big opportunity?
 Data.
 Lots of it.
 * What's needed for us to make a difference in sustainability?
 Data.

-It's long since been recognised that data comes in various forms - sructured and unstructured.
+It's long since been recognised that data comes in various forms - structured and unstructured.
 And that there's a difference between data, information, knowledge and wisdom.
 People have built entire careers around "Knowledge Management".
 One data visualisation that I saw really struck home though...

 ![Image showing the relationship between data and storytelling](data-storytelling.jpg)